 Department of Fire and Emergency Services (DFES) Deputy Commissioner Lloyd Bailey said that bushfires could happen anytime in Western Australia and that people should always be prepared.

 “If you see smoke or flames, act immediately to survive.
 Don’t wait for a text message, a knock at the door or for emergency services to turn up at your house.

-“Have a five minute Fire Chat with your family about what you’ll do if a bushfire threatens your life and your home.
+“Have a 5 Minute Fire Chat with your family about what you’ll do if a bushfire threatens your life and your home.
 That way if a fire comes you’ll have a plan which will help you take action and avoid making last minute decisions that could prove deadly.”